Andynoid/BECE-report/Report.md

 Stakeholder theory is a developing theory.
 Freeman first proposed the stakeholder theory as an alternative to the traditional shareholder theory which states that the firm should be managed in the interest of its shareholders only **(2)**.
 Notice the theory was proposed as a new strategy aiming a better performance of the company.
 Frederick noted it as "The stakeholder idea fits into the mentality of strategically-minded corporate managers... not for normative reasons but for strategic purposes." **(3)** During 1991 to 1998, many influencial publication was made about the theory, and the theory thus embraced a fast development.
 Among these publications, Donaldson and Preston made a taxonomy of the then greatly developed stakeholder theory.
 They states that the theory contains three branches: the descriptive, the normative, and the instrumental stakeholder theory.**(4)** Descriptive and instrumental stakeholder theory discuss how the firm behave and how the the behaviour affects its performance, respectively.
 The normative stakeholder theory focus on how the firms should behave, i.e. the means of a business.
 The first argument of this report clearly falls into the normative stakeholder theory domain.

 To discuss wether stakeholder is a normative theory, we must know what it takes to be a normative theory.
 John D. Bishop's compared three normative ethics theory and proposed a framework of normative ethics.  **(8)**.
 The framework contains seven parts.
 Bishop states that for an adequate normative theory, it should have clear definition for all seven parts.
-In the following paragraph, I shall follow this framework to show that stakeholder theory in this sense, is indeed a normative theory.
+In the rest of the report, I shall follow this framework to show that stakeholder theory suffices all seven parts and, in this sense, is indeed a normative theory.

 The fist part of the framework is the fundamental moral principles that the theory builds on, in short, values.
 What fundamental moral principle does stakeholder theory builds on?
 It is the respect of human rights, fairness and mutual consent.
 The theory especially..